gracewashere/graysonwright.com/source/index.md

-I'm an application designer and developer currently working on a project called Assemble.
+I'm a writer and community organizer working on a project called [Assemble].

+My writing examines the relationship between the system that we live in, and the personal fulfillment of the people who are part of it.

+Previously, I worked as a web application designer and developer.

 As a fellow at [Code for America][cfa] in 2016,
 I helped build